lrndlryn/lrndlryn/README.md

  * CompTIA Cloud+

-My current goal is to enter the field of Information Technologies so I can gain experience in a professional IT setting.
+My current goal is to enter the field of Information Technologies so I can gain more experience in a professional IT setting.

 ## IT experience
-__Rotman Research Institute__, Toronto ON— IT Intern
+__Rotman Research Institute__, Toronto ON— _IT Technician_

 JULY 2024 - SEPTEMBER 2024 (Contract)